Paediatrics and Child Health Research

 The course assessment is designed to prepare you for postgraduate training (reflection), exams (multiple choice questions/MCQs) and academic presentation and publication.

-In Teaching Block 1, formative assessment will be delivered through a practice MCQ session and reflective notes on Patient and Public Involvement (PPI), ethical issues of a research project and leadership/wellbeing (on which you will receive feedback).
-Summative assessment (totalling 33% of the final degree) will be by MCQs on topics from unit 1, as well as by reflective written pieces on PPI (what worked and didn’t work), ethical issues in your planned research project, and research leadership (demonstrating insight) covering unit 2.
+In Teaching Block 1, formative assessment will be delivered through a practice MCQ session and reflective note on what you have learnt (on which you will receive feedback).
+Summative assessment (totalling 33% of the final degree) will be by MCQs on topics from unit 1, as well as by two reflective written pieces what you have learnt from covering unit 2.

 In Teaching Block 2, formative assessment will be based on a submitted abstract of your in-progress research project and group poster presentations.
 Summative assessment will be based on submission of your project write-up in the format of a 'research paper', with appendices demonstrating programme goals and a logbook of your progress during the year.